Charles-Fieseler/Learning_Control_Signals_MATLAB/README.md

 MATLAB code for disambiguating control signals from intrinsic dynamics.
 The mathematical form is, in matrix notation:

 	x' = Ax + Bu

 where x is the data (e.g. voltage level of neurons), x' is the next step in time, A is a matrix that implements the intrinsic dynamics, u is the control signal, and B maps the control input to the full phase space.

-If you use this, please cite: ...
+If you use this, please cite:
+Fieseler, C., Zimmer, M. and Kutz, N., 2020.
+Unsupervised learning of control signals and their encodings in $\textit {C. elegans} $ whole-brain recordings. arXiv preprint arXiv:2001.08346.

 ### What is this repository for? ###